ash-project/ash/documentation/topics/relationships.md

 By default, the `source_attribute` is assumed to be `:id`, and `destination_attribute` defaults to `<snake_cased_last_part_of_module_name>_id`.
 In the above example, it would default `destination_attribute` to `post_id`.

-See the docs for more: `d:Ash.Resource.relationships.has_many`
+See the docs for more: `d:Ash.Resource.Dsl.relationships.has_many`
 ## Many To Many Relationships

 Lets say that individual todo items in our app can be added to multiple lists, and every list has multiple todo items.
 This is a great case for `many_to_many` relationships.